 Broccoli is a vegetable with lots of great health benefits.
-It’s full of vitamins, folic acid, and a great source of fiber.
+It’s full of vitamins, and folic acid, and is a great source of fiber.

 When broccoli goes bad you lose all of the health benefits and it can even be somewhat harmful when spoiled.

 There are a few ways to decipher if your broccoli is still good or not such as color, smell, mold, or if it’s firm or soft. it is recommended that you use fresh broccoli within 3 days of purchasing.

 Top 4 ways to tell if broccoli has gone bad

 It is ideal to use your broccoli within three days of when you bought it to get the best taste and most nutrients out of it.
 If any of these four are true about your broccoli I recommend throwing it away.

 You really want to check all of these before you cut your broccoli.

 Fresh broccoli will have a firm trunk on it.
 If your broccoli’s trunk is soft this is a good indicator that your broccoli is starting to or has already gone bad.

 2. What is the color of the broccoli?